FabianCastilloR/Mobile-Robot-for-Navigation/README.md

-# Mobile Robot for Navigation with Obstacle Avoidance using Potential Fields
+# Mobile Robot for Navigation Tasks with Obstacle Avoidance using Potential Fields

 This project implements a mobile robot capable of performing navigation tasks in an environment with obstacles using the potential fields algorithm.
 The robot is designed to autonomously move towards a goal location while avoiding obstacles in its path.